canonical/Ubuntu-Sans-fonts/README.md

 ![Sample Image](documentation/image1.png)

-## About
+## Releases

-Description of you and/or organisation goes here.
+You can find recent releases and release candidates in the ["Releases" tab](https://github.com/canonical/Ubuntu-fonts/releases).

 ## Building

-Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.
+Fonts are built automatically by GitHub Actions - take a look in the ["Actions" tab](https://github.com/canonical/Ubuntu-fonts/actions) for the latest build.

 If you want to build fonts manually on your own computer: